 - Respiratory problems

 What happens in cases of GERD is the LES opens when it is not supposed to—namely after the enzymes and acids have started working on the contents of the stomach.
 When this occurs, gastric acid and partially digested food flow back up into the esophagus.
 The lining in the esophagus, as mentioned before, is not thick enough to withstand acid, and this causes the burning sensation in the chest and throat.
-In its normal, healthy state, the LES opens and closes when it is supposed to.
-However, if the muscle weakens, it may not be able to close completely after swallowing, and therefore may allow gastric acid and partially digested food to escape the stomach.
+This sensation is more commonly called heartburn, pyrosis, or acid reflux.

 There are some medications that are known to weaken or relax the LES.
 Many of these act as muscle relaxants, and can cause the wrong muscles to relax, such as the LES.
 These medications include: